Name: Point And Click Profit by Amy Jensen.

 This is why on the Point And Click Profit site, they talk a lot about listings and making money with the more listings you provide.
 While this is in theory a legit business plan, the problem is DOBA is a questionable place, the odds of a sale on eBay and making good money doing this aren’t generally good, especially if competitors sell the same things you are for less prices, meaning you’d earn less profit for each sale (if the sale is even made).
 I could go into other factors, but this business is not easy.

 Point And Click Profit appears to also be associated with a program called Easy1Up.
 I say this because on the checkout cart, the URL contained the code “Easy1Up” on it, which caught my eye for an important reason:

 I know about that program and reviewed it not too long ago.
 That program basically sells you different packages of internet marketing education courses and their prices are really high.

-Overall, I did not recommend Easy1Up because it was expensive but I did tell people that they could get great internet marketing education courses from a better program:
+Overall, I did not recommend Easy1Up because it was expensive (and it may be a high ticket scheme) but I did tell people that they could get great internet marketing education courses from a better program:

 My main issues with Point And Click Profit summarized:

 1) The training based on the reviews I read isn’t that good.
 Plus the topic itself isn’t new or exclusively available in this program, you can find info on the topic on Google.

 2) There are a lot of factors which could negatively affect the success rate of people who use the formula this program teaches.
 Contrary to Amy Jensen’s income calculator she uses, the odds of success are never high in these businesses.